Susannah Fielding

-Susannah Glanville-Hearson known professionally as Susannah Fielding is an English actress.
+Susannah Glanville-Hearson, known professionally as Susannah Fielding, is an English actress.
 She won the 2014 Ian Charleson Award for her portrayal of Portia in The Merchant of Venice at the Almeida Theatre.
 She also starred in the CBS sitcom The Great Indoors.
-Since 2019, she has co-starred with Steve Coogan in This Time with Alan Partridge.
+From 2019 to 2021, she co-starred with Steve Coogan in This Time with Alan Partridge.

 Early life and education

 Fielding was born in Poole, England, and grew up in Havant, near Portsmouth, before spending two years boarding at Christ's Hospital school in Sussex, where she developed an interest in acting.
 She also attended Dynamo Youth Theatre, a youth theatre for 11- to 18-year-olds in Havant.
 She trained at the Guildhall School of Music and Drama; her performances there included Trinculo in The Tempest (directed by Patsy Rodenburg) and Myrrah in Tales from Ovid (directed by Christian Burgess).
 She graduated from Guildhall in 2006.

 Career

 Theatre

 Fielding's first four professional roles in theatre were in four productions at the National Theatre: The Rose Tattoo (2007), Philistines (2007), Much Ado About Nothing (2007) and The Hour We Knew Nothing of Each Other (2008).
 She received an Ian Charleson Award Commendation for her role as Pietra in Ibsen's An Enemy of the People at the Sheffield Crucible in 2010 alongside Antony Sher.

 In 2011 she played Portia in Rupert Goold's production of The Merchant of Venice for the Royal Shakespeare Company alongside Sir Patrick Stewart as Shylock, reprising the role in the production's transfer to the Almeida Theatre in 2014.
 In 2012, she was cast as Kim for the UK run of All New People, a black comedy play written by and starring Zach Braff.
 The play's UK run included Manchester and Glasgow before culminating in a 10-week run in London's Duke of York's Theatre.
 Fielding played the role of Evelyn Williams in the musical American Psycho at the Almeida Theatre in December 2013.

 Fielding won the 2014 Ian Charleson Award for her reprised portrayal of Portia in The Merchant of Venice at the Almeida Theatre.
 Michael Grandage, one of the four judges, said of her performance in the production, set in a Las Vegas casino, that she had made the familiar role her own, with a "faultless American accent and a huge intelligence in her acting choices".